francevarotz98/SlothLog/README.md

 Pull requests, issues, and ideas are welcome!

-Keep scripts self-contained (no external Python deps if possible).

 Include a short usage note in the header comment if possible.

-Respect the MIT license for any borrowed code snippets.

 ## 💬 Contact